Webcam

 Grooming report

-Base & beginner areas: Sunday 2/2
+Base & beginner areas: N/A

-Ptarmigan Bowl: Saturday 2/1
+Ptarmigan Bowl: N/A

 South of Chair 1: N/A

-Return from the saddle/backcountry up track: Sunday 2/2
+Return from the saddle/backcountry up track: N/A

 Note: Uphill travelers assume all liability by using this route.
 Stay on the uphill (left) side of the route as you travel up valley.
 Stay single file when passing skiers/snowboarders.
 Beware of high speed downhill traffic.
 Skiers/snowboarders have the right of way.
 All dogs must be under voice control or leashed.